Qedar (person)

-Qēḏār (𐪄𐪕𐪇, Κηδάρ, قيدار, קֵדָר), also spelled as Kēdár, was the eponymous ancestor of the Qedarite tribal confederation.
-He is mentioned in the Bible as being a son of Ishmael, while in the Islamic tradition, he is regarded as being the ancestor of the Islamic prophet Muhammad.
+Qēḏār (𐪄𐪕𐪇, Κηδάρ, قيدار, קֵדָר), also spelled Kēdár, was the eponymous ancestor of the Qedarite tribal confederation.
+He is mentioned in the Bible as being a son of Ishmael and is regarded as being the ancestor of the Islamic prophet Muhammad.
 The city of Qeydar in the Central District of Khodabandeh County in Iran is named after him.

 Biblical narrative

-Qedar is mentioned in the Book of Genesis as being one of Ishmael's twelve children alongside Nebaioth.
-In the Books of Chronicles, Qedar is regarded as being the second son of Ishmael with Nebaioth being the firstborn.
-The name "Kedar" is also later used by the Book of Isaiah, Book of Jeremiah and the Psalms as a name for a Middle Eastern tribal group, which is probably the Qedarites.
+Qedar is mentioned in the Book of Genesis as being the second of Ishmael's twelve children, after Nebaioth.
+In the Books of Chronicles, Qedar is also named as the second son of Ishmael, with Nebaioth being the firstborn.
+The name "Kedar" is also later used by the Book of Isaiah, Book of Jeremiah and the Psalms as a name for a Middle Eastern tribal group, probably the Qedarites.
+(Note: Most English versions of the Bible refer to "Kedar".)
 Qedar's princely descendants are also described in the Book of Ezekiel as being merchants.
-In total, the name of Qedar is mentioned 11 times in the Old Testament.
+In all, the name of Kedar is mentioned 11 times in the Old Testament.